Club Penguin: Vulnerabilities

 Many private servers have become vulnerable to DDOS attacks and database leaks due to insufficient security measures.
-On January 21, 2018, the login data of over 1.7 million Club Penguin Rewritten users were stolen after a data breach and on July 27, 2019, the private server again suffered a data breach with over 4 million accounts stolen in addition to the previous breach.
+On January 21, 2018, the login data of over 1.7 million Club Penguin Rewritten users were stolen after a data breach and on July 27, 2019, the private server suffered a second data breach, which exposed the data of an additional 4 million accounts.